Virtual-Coffee/VC-Community-Docs/monthly-challenges/July2021/DemoChallenge.md

 ## How it works

-The month will consist of 4 parts:
+There a four steps to this challenge:

-1. Define and set goals: decide what you want to share, define what is the scope and the result you want to reach at the end of the month.
+1. Define and set goals: Let's focus on one project for this month.
+Decide what you want to share, define the scope and the result you want to reach at the end of the month.
+Share that in #monthly-challenge channel.
 2. Start working: Once your demo project is defined you can start considering your demo plans.
-Share and celebrate your progress.
+We'll do weekly goals and check-ins, and at the end of the month, we'll share and celebrate your progress.
-3. Reach your goal: Can you present to a group in VC?
-Would you prefer to pre-record it?
+3. Reach your goal: Let's demo in VC public!
+Want to pre-record it?
+No problem.
+Want to do it live?
+We've got you covered.
 Pick your demo method and make a commitment for the final week.
 4. Present: Synchronously or async.
 See explanation below.

 ### Weekly check-ins: are you hitting your goals?

-Monday of each week, set the goals for that week and by Friday review/check-in with those goals.
-We will be using the slack channel for this purpose.
+Each Monday, set the goals for that week in our #monthly-challenge channel check-in and by Friday review/check-in with those goals.
+We'll do both async and sync check-ins

 ### Demo Days (Final Week)

 There will be two ways for participants to demo their projects:

 1. **Synchronously** - A Zoom meetup will be held for members who wish to demo their project to the VC community.
-You will need to register by the end of week 3 with the monthly challenge team .
+You will need to register by the end of week 3 with the monthly challenge team.
+More details to follow.
-2. **Async** - You will be able to share your pre-recorded demos on the #monthly-challenge Slack channel, using Loom for example.
+2. **Async** - Share your pre-recorded demos on the #monthly-challenge Slack channel!
+You can use Loom or any other screen recording tool.
+And if you need help getting started, just ask for help in the #help-and-pairing channel.

 ---